solid-contrib/solid-tutorial-angular/chapter3.md

     $('#video').empty().append(iframe);
 ```

 While previous apps have been a single canvas, this app adds a few more features to allow extensibility.
 Flexbox is used to add a header and side bar.
-There are many [guides](http://www.paulund.co.uk/css-flexbox) to flexbox online,
+There are many [guides](http://www.paulund.co.uk/css-flexbox) to flexbox online, so it wont be covered here.

 More Coming soon ...